PRINSUS-RIsk/SUS-Risk/README.md

 **Total MUR Contribution:** € 606,961.00
 **Total Amount of the Project:** € 726,063.00

-This research project aims to enhance knowledge in agricultural risk management through a holistic approach investigating all relevant aspects affecting risk management choices using cutting-edge methodologies.
+This research project aims to enhance knowledge in agricultural risk management through a holistic approach, investigating all relevant aspects affecting risk management choices using cutting-edge methodologies.

 ### Key Objectives